 Courtesy of Thomaston-Upson Archives

 As a result, Georgia’s cotton economy peaked on the eve of World War I (1917-18).
 Georgia produced a record 2.8 million bales on 4.9 million acres in 1911.
 The boll weevil arrived four years later.
-The weevil, cotton’s greatest enemy, not only cut production levels in half in many areas but also increased the mass migration of white and Black tenant farmers from rural Georgia that had begun during World War I. The insect reduced the state’s cotton yields an average of 29 percent from 1918 to 1924.
+The weevil, cotton’s greatest enemy, not only cut production levels in half in many areas but also increased the mass migration of white and Black tenant farmers from rural Georgia in the Great Migration that began during World War I. The insect reduced the state’s cotton yields an average of 29 percent from 1918 to 1924.

 Changes brought by the weevil, the New Deal, and World War II (1941-45) continued to threaten cotton and all of those who relied on it.
 The New Deal’s Agricultural Adjustment Act reduced cotton acreage in the state, with the hope of driving up the price of the staple crop, but the acreage reductions also decreased the need for labor.
 Tractors, beginning in the 1930s, and mechanical cotton pickers decades later, further disrupted cotton production and the lives of those who worked in the fields.
 Cotton prices worldwide began to fall during the middle of the century as viable synthetic alternatives decreased demand for the fiber.